 Now that the plug-ins are installed you should inspect your scripts and make sure they work as expected.
 If you have scripts where you use user-input, rewrite them so they also work on FileMaker Server.
 For this you can use the Get(ApplicationVersion) function in an If statement to branch to different script steps.

-We hope this document helps to get you started using Troi Plug-ins on FileMaker Server.
+We hope this helps to get you started using Troi Plug-ins on FileMaker Server.
 If you have any suggestions or remarks please let us know.